Beneficiaries of international protection are entitled to health care under the same conditions as nationals.

 The provisions for children beneficiaries of international protection are more favourable: they are entitled to health care services under the same conditions as Slovenian children, which means they do not require complementary health insurance until they reach the age of 18 (or until 26, as long as they are enrolled into school as regular students) and enjoy full rights without it.

 Beneficiaries suffering from mental health problems, including torture survivors and other traumatised persons are entitled to the same medical services as nationals.
-Specialised treatment for them is only organised through occasional programmes by NGOs and other actors.

 In order to help bridge the language barrier, a manual – the “Multilingual Aid for Better Communication in Healthcare”, has been issued by the Ministry of the Interior in cooperation with other stakeholders in 2017.
 In the initial phase after being granted status, beneficiaries also enjoy assistance from the UOIM staff and NGOs.
 Nevertheless, due to language and cultural difficulties, practical access to healthcare remains challenging in practice.